 Initially, the arena would have been used for anything from religious processions and dancing, to wrestling, armed combat and wild beast shows.
 From about 180 AD the stage came into greater use and the auditorium was extended.
 By about 300 AD, after some redevelopment work, the theatre had the capacity to seat 2000 spectators.
 The ruins visible today were unearthed in 1847.
 Subsequent excavations have revealed a row of shop foundations, a Roman Villa and a secret shrine, all of which are believed to date from the first century.

 Verulamium Park boasts the remains of a basilica, bathhouse and new building housing the hypocaust (heated floor) with an intricate mosaic.
 The Roman walls and the outline of the London Gate are still visible.
-Excavations were carried out in the park during the 1930s by the archeologist Sir Mortimer Wheeler, during which the 1800 year old Hypocaust and its covering mosaic floor were discovered.
+Excavations were carried out in the park during the 1930s by the archaeologist Sir Mortimer Wheeler, during which the 1800-year-old Hypocaust and it's covering mosaic floor were discovered.
 More remains exist under the agricultural land nearby which had never been excavated.